 field, you will also find a volleyball net, gagaball pit, tetherball, and

 through the middle of the property .From the back corner of the lodge, you can

 access a trail that leads down to Paddy's Run.
 The run is a cool relaxing

 spot for swimming and rock-hopping.
 The run is usually passable during the

 summer months when the water level is at its lowest level.
 In the springtime,

 there is a very strong current and swimming or boating is not recommended.

 I would like to stay at Paddy Run, what do I do?

-The camp is open year-round and is done on a reservation basis.
-You would
+The camp is open year-round and reservations are received on a first-come,

-need to fill out a reservation request form and send in a deposit to reserve
+need to fill out a reservation request form or email us to inquire about

 You can submit an reservation request form via our website.